liquidleif/mip-nft-standard/README.md

 Given the rather off-chain nature of Mina state there could also be a NFT standard that e.g. tries to provide more functionality in the privacy-area.
 However, this does not (yet) seem to be a sought-after feature in the existing NFT ecosystem.

+The following interface
+- is meant to be as close as possible to the ERC721 standard
+- focusses on the functionality that is most relevant for the most popular use cases of NFTs and their integration into wallets and marketplaces
+- is explicitely extendable to enable innovation and experimentation.

 ```javascript
 public balanceOf(address: Publickey) : UInt64;
 public ownerOf(tokenId: UInt64): PublicKey;